 The two lovers ended up ingeniously caught in the act by Aphrodite’s husband, Hephaestus, inside a golden net.

 Hephaestus would then call all of the other Olympians to see the shamefulness for themselves.
 Things were obviously never quite the same after that.

 7. The land perishes due to lost love

 As soon as King Arthur lost out on love, the land started to perish.

-Zeus had to fix the problem.
-Once he found out what had occurred he ordered Hades to return Persephone to his mother.
+Zeus had to step in.
+Once he discovered what had happened he ordered his brother Hades to return Persephone to her worried mother immediately.

 Zeus insisted on a compromise since all living things were at stake.
-Persephone could stay part the year with Hades, as queen of the underworld, and the rest of the year with Demeter.
+The compromise settled on was that Persephone could stay part the year with Hades as Queen of the Underworld, while the rest of the year could be spent with with her mother Demeter.

-This did the trick.
-Demeter accepted the outcome and fixed the seasons so that crops, trees, plants and fruit could once again thrive on earth.
-Though there’s always a part of the year, which isn’t so great.
+Demeter accepted the situation and returned the four seasons enabling crops, trees, plants and fruit to once again thrive on earth.
+That is why there is a part of the year which isn’t so great.